nikimhenderson/Belly_Button_Biodiversity/README.md

 ## How to use
-Select the test subject ID no. to see one test subject's data Hover over the charts to see other details such as the bacteria cultures
+Select the test subject ID no. to see one test subject's data
+<br/>Hover over the charts to see other details such as the bacteria cultures